ayerun/ROS_Turtlebot3_SLAM/README.md

 # Turtle Slam Package
 ### Author: Arun Kumar

 #### This package is used to apply the slam_toolbox to the TurtleBot3.
-The package provides TurtleBot functionaliy for SLAM, AMCL, and autonomous exploration with SLAM.
+The package provides TurtleBot functionality for SLAM, AMCL, and autonomous exploration with SLAM.

 ![](turtle_slam/videos/slam.gif)